nikolamar/em/README.md

 ...
 ```

 How to track which function changed your state?
-Before answering that question let's add an event function for decreasing same number.
+Before answering that question let's add an event function for decreasing the same number.

 ```typescript
 export function decrease() {